"...a time to gather stones together" - Ecclesiastes

 So they'll contour them on grinding wheel, drill holes in them for shower-hanger hemp ropes, slice them in half, crush them to granule and resurrect as cutesy cookie-cutter-shaped ghosts of former selves, add patchouli or lavender scent, dye them chartreuse, fuchsia...something.

-Each summer, as weather in our high-desert woodlands turns exotic, I get my forestry gather permit and make forays onto nearby public lands and privately-owned alluvial fan, latter by generous permission of absentee owner.
-(I pick up litter to help even balance.)
+Each summer as weather in our high-desert woodlands turns exotic, I get my forestry gather permit and make forays onto nearby public lands and privately-owned alluvial fan, latter by generous permission of absentee owner.
+(I pick up litter to help strike a balance.)
 There I surface harvest by hand, one by one and on foot, latest arrivals, time-released daily from high up the mountain by glacial snow melt and stranded as day's waters recede.
 Knowing when, where and how to look for what stones is something honed over decades and still being refined.
-Wily nature plays with me by waters constantly braiding new distribution courses over alluvial lands.
+Wily nature plays with me by waters constantly braiding new distribution courses over alluvial lands once beyond creek banks.

 *Lighter pumice, with more delicate cell walls, will seem to float forever.
 Mt.
 Shasta's pumice, with thicker (thus, sharper and more durable) cell walls, are far less buoyant, most sinking after a few seconds.